TMRolle/chemical_pronter/README.md

 main loop in ---> short loopback tube ---> device port A ---> [device] ---> device port B ---> main loop out

-We've effectively added our device to the main path!
+We've effectively diverted the flow, and added our device to the main path!

 ### Reverse